programming-club-knit/cp-handbook/_posts/2024-04-07-15-A-unordered_set.md

 title: Unordered Sets
 ---

-# Introduction to Unordered Sets :
+# Introduction to Unordered Sets:

 `std::unordered_set` is a data structure that stores elements in no particular order and differs from `std::set` in their underlying implementation as well.